ArtPoon/slides/markdown/mbi3100-annotation.md

 ---

 <div style="text-align: center; font-weight: 500; font-size: 48px;">
-**Genome annotation** is the process of analytically labelling biologically significant features in the DNA sequence, which places these data into the context of our understanding of biological processes.
+<b>Genome annotation</b> is the process of analytically labelling biologically significant features in the DNA sequence, which places these data into the context of our understanding of biological processes.
 </div>

 ---